jamesshore/ergotest/docs/automation_api.md

 * testCaseResult.timeout?: number

 If this test timed out, contains the timeout value in milliseconds.
 Throws an exception if the test didn't time out.

-If this test timed out, contains the timeout value in milliseconds.
-Otherwise, it’s undefined.

 Please note that this value is the timeout value the test was expected to meet, *not* the actual run time of the test.
 Due to the nature of JavaScript, the actual run time could be shorter or longer than the timeout value.